mfsjr/manifold-dx/README.md

 In manifold-dx, components are lightweight classes that invoke renderers (usually functions) and create mappings between application state and renderers.
 1. RenderPropComponent is the preferred container, where the renderer function (view) is passed in via props
-2. ContainerComponent passes the renderer (view) into the constructor
+2. ContainerComponent passes the renderer (view) into the constructor, or overrides the render method itself

 Both of these classes require the developer to write two functions:
 1. `appendToMappingActions(mappingActions: AnyMappingAction[]): void;` This is how we define the relationship